Name: Philippe

 Place: Jersey City.
 (For now)

-Indulgence: My Passport, Air Plane Tickets, Haagen Dasz (Run Raisin), Pomegranate (The Fruit), Crosswords on the Subway, Digital Camera, My Netbook.
+Indulgence: My Passport, Air Plane Tickets, Haagen Dasz (Run Raisin), Pomegranate (The Fruit), Crosswords on the Subway, Digital Camera, My PC / Laptop.

-Interests: Photography, Urban Planning, Green Technology, Architecture, Africa (West Africa), Languages & Cultures, World Politics.
+Interests: Photography, Urban Planning, Green Technology, Architecture, Africa (West Africa), Languages & Cultures, World Politics, Arts in all its various expressions

 Bio: Haitian born enfant terrible with an axe to grind.
 Hate hypocrisy.
 Fiercely political.
 Wear my African heritage on my sleeves.
 Makes no apology for my biases nor do I care to convince others to see things my way.

-Other than that, I pretty laid back easy-going with a laisser faire attitude towards my world view.
+Other than that, I pretty laid back easy-going with a laisser faire attitude towards others and in my world view.
 I enjoy a good laugh especially at my own expense.
-I value and cherish my friends and civil toward other human beings.
-I believe in making the life you have comfortable to suit you and your own peace one mind.
-I do not belief that one should live the life prescribe to you.
+I value and cherish my family and friends .
+I am civil, respectful, and kind toward other human beings.
+I believe in making the life one has comfortable to suit one’s being and one’s own peace of mind.
+I do not belief that one should live the life prescribed to you.
 Blaze your own path however you see fit.

-My Personal Motto is the following “Society asks many things of you but gives you next to none in return”.
-Now one can go crazy trying to conform to the box set for you or you can truly live and create your own frame.
+My Personal Motto is this: “Society asks many things of you but gives you next to none in return”.
+Now one can go crazy trying to conform to the box assigned to you or you can choose to truly live and create your own frame.

-Of course communal dining, good conversation and good wine and deep vocal house music gets happy.
-Haitian rasin music and folklore make me nostalgic of the Haiti I have once known and yen for that country back.
-Perhaps I may never see that happen, at least i’m still hopeful.
+Of course communal dining, good conversation and good wine with friend brings me joy.
+Deep vocal house music makes happy.
+Haitian rasin music and folklore make me nostalgic of the Haiti I have once known and I yearn that country back.
+Perhaps I may never see that happens, at least I remain hopeful for the best.

 Enough about me.